NVIDIA/grace-cpu-benchmarking-guide/src/benchmarks/GAP_BS_BFS/index.md

 ```
 Additional command line flags can be found with `-h`.

-## Running the BFS kernel
+## Running the BFS Kernel

-After successfully building and running a test run, you can run the bfs kernel.
-Here are the command line options of interest:
+These command line options set runtime parameters for the BFS kernel:

 - `-g <scale>`: generate Kronecker graph with `2^scale` vertices.
 - `-k <degree>`: average degree for a synthetic graph.
 - `-n <n>`: performs `n` trials.